The 2022 Ultimate Guide to TENS Units

 - Anyone with a pacemaker or any electrical or metal implant.

-We always recommend you consult your doctor or physical therapist before using TENS therapy as a precaution.
+We recommend you consult your doctor or physical therapist before using TENS therapy as a precaution.

 Selecting the Right TENS Unit